 NEW: Search by Mode of Instruction

-How can I find Fall 2020 classes that do not require me to be on the Berkeley campus?
+How can I find Fall 2020 classes that might offer in-person instruction later on in the semester?

 1) Under TERM filter in left navigation, choose Fall 2020.

-2) Under MODE OF INSTRUCTION filter, choose Remote, Flexible, or Web Based.
+2) Under MODE OF INSTRUCTION filter, choose In Person, Hybrid, or Flexible.

 3) Narrow your results by using other filters, such as Subject (top navigation), DAYS OFFERED, or Keyword.

-4) To determine that a class does not require in-person attendance, you must verify that all associated sections (secondary sections) of the class are offered with a mode of instruction of Remote, Flexible, or Web Based.
+4) To determine that a class offers in-person instruction, you must verify that at least one of the associated sections (secondary sections) of the class is offered with a mode of instruction of In Person, Hybrid, or Flexible.
 Click on the image (or the class abbreviation, such as ITALIAN 1) to get to the detail page of an individual Fall 2020 class section.
-Review the Associated Sections (if any) to verify the mode of instruction of each of the sections.
+Review the Associated Sections, if any, to verify the mode of instruction of each of the sections.

 What is meant by Asynchronous Instruction?